THE TRAVELLING HISTORIAN -- WILLIAM THE CONQUEROR

 Alfred the Great

-Towards the end of his life as a penance for his passion and to be reconciled with the Church, William founded in Caen the famous Abbaye Aux Hommes (Men's Abbey) with these words.
+Towards the end of his life as a penance for his passions and to be reconciled with the Church, William founded in Caen the famous Abbaye Aux Hommes (Men's Abbey) with these words.

 "I, William, King of England, prince of Normandy and Maine, have decided to order the building of a monastery in honour of God and of the blessed St. Stephen in the town popularly designated by the name of Caen for the salvation of my soul and the souls of my wife and my children and my family."